jdittrich/StatistikFalschGemacht/hiding.rst

 ..
 Science in a filing cabinet
 .. ---------------------------

+Zuvor haben wir den Einfluss von :ref:`Mehrfachvergleichen <multiple-comparisons>` und :ref:`truth inflation <truth-inflation>`

+..
 Earlier we saw the impact of :ref:`multiple comparisons <multiple-comparisons>` and :ref:`truth inflation <truth-inflation>` on study results.
 These problems arise when studies make numerous comparisons with low statistical power, giving a high rate of false positives and inflated estimates of effect sizes, and they appear everywhere in published research.

 But not every study is published.
 We only ever see a fraction of medical research, for instance, because few scientists bother publishing "We tried this medicine and it didn't seem to work."